kevonc/kevoncheung.com/content/articles/20210228-cohort-based-learning.md

 This is also the reason why I'm fascinated by the vision of Contra to reinvent work for the digital world.

 How I know cohort-based is the future
-In my January newsletter, I shared that I came to realize running an angel-funded startup wasn't what I wanted at the moment.
+In <a href="https://www.smallschool.is/newsletter">my January newsletter</a>, I shared that I came to realize running an angel-funded startup wasn't what I wanted at the moment.
 It surely sounded amazing to be able to raise funds, build a team, and pursue high growth opportunities, but underlying the hardcore, out-of-balanced work life, I was living a life that was out of my control.

 What I want to focus on is building a brand and a voice of my own.
 I love sharing thoughts based on my learnings and interpretations of the world.